Jacob-Stevens-Haas/gen-experiments/README.md

-# gen-experiments
+# SINDy Experiments
-Pysindy experiments for my general exam
+`pysindy` experiments on Kalman SINDy and single-step SINDy.